-In order to understand top surgery insurance denial and approval you’ll first need to understand that if an insurance company denies your top surgery, they’re denying the billing codes(s) associated with top surgery.
+In order to understand top surgery insurance denial and approval, you’ll first need to understand that if an insurance company denies your top surgery, they’re denying the billing codes(s) associated with top surgery.
 It’s possible that one billing code may be approved and the other not.
-Such is the case with free nipple grafts which we’ll get into a little later.
+Such is the case with free nipple grafts, which we’ll get into a little later.

 FTM/N top surgery is coded as a Breast Mastectomy.
-‘Traditionally’ a Breast Mastectomy is sometimes performed when a cisgender woman or trans/non-binary identified person who was assigned female at birth develops breast cancer and the doctor mandates this surgical procedure should be done.
-There are no transgender billing codes at this time, so this is why an FTM/N top surgery is coded as a Breast Mastectomy.
-For gender affirming surgeries CPT codes are used to code your surgery.
+‘Traditionally’ a doctor will mandate a ‘Breast Mastectomy’ when a cisgender woman or trans/non-binary identified person who was assigned female at birth develops breast cancer.
+There are no billing codes specifically for transgender patients at this time, so this is why an FTM/N top surgery is coded as a Breast Mastectomy.
+For gender affirming surgeries, CPT codes are used to code your surgery.
 CPT code stands for ‘Current Procedure Terminology’.

 Breast Mastectomy CPT billing code: 19303-50-22

 Free Nipple Graft (nipple removal and relocation) CPT billing code: 15200

 MTF/N top surgery is coded as a cosmetic breast augmentation.

 It’s almost as simple as it sounds: medical billers take information from the medical coder and make a bill for the insurance company (called a ‘claim’).
 The biller then sends this ‘claim’ and figures out how much of the bill the patient owes, after insurance is taken out.